davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 If you can avoid async locals, do so by explicitly passing state around or using techniques like inversion of control.

-If you cannot avoid it, it's best to make sure that anything put into an async local:
+If you cannot avoid it, it's best to make sure that anything put into an async local is:

-1. Is not disposable
+1. Not disposable
-2. Is Immutable/read only/thread safe
+2. Immutable/read only/thread safe

 Lets look at 2 examples: